Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Introduction

 However, whether these local analogs truly represent the high-redshift population remains unclear.
 Recent work suggests that high-redshift LyC leakers may be characterized by two distinct physical modes: extreme starbursts and merger-driven systems \citep{yuan2024, zhu2025, lereste2025merger}.
 This dichotomy highlights the potential diversity in the interstellar medium (ISM) geometries of leakers, which may not be fully captured by traditional low-redshift selection functions.

-Furthermore, although early investigations of LyC escape often include infrared‑bright systems such as LIRGs and ULIRGs \citep[e.g.,][]{leitherer1995,Heckman2001,deharveng2001,Grimes2009,cormier2012}, more recent work has shifted toward low‑mass, metal‑poor, and dust‑poor galaxies, which are now commonly used as local analogs of LyC leakers.
+Furthermore, although early investigations of LyC escape often include \textbf{infrared‑bright systems such as Luminous and ultraluminous infrared galaxies} \citep[LIRGs and ULIRGs; e.g.,][]{leitherer1995,Heckman2001,deharveng2001,Grimes2009,cormier2012}, more recent work has shifted toward low‑mass and dust‑poor galaxies, which are now commonly used as local analogs of LyC leakers.
 As a result, the infrared (IR) properties of known LyC leakers have received relatively little attention.
 In fact, despite low-to-moderate $f_\mathrm{esc}$, LyC leakage has been detected in several IR‑active galaxies \citep[e.g.,][]{bergvall2006,leitet2013,borthakur2014,roy2025}, indicating that the connection between dust obscuration and LyC escape remains uncertain.

-Recent studies have highlighted the significance of dust-obscured star formation even at the EoR, suggesting that dust may have accumulated much earlier than previously assumed \citep[e.g.,][]{watson2015, laporte2017,burgarella2020,fudamoto2021,alvarez-marquez2023, sun2025}.
-Given that LyC leakers are expected to be the predominant population during the EoR, we find it imperative to systematically investigate their IR properties to reconcile their dust content with their ionizing escape fractions.
+Recent studies have highlighted the significance of dust-obscured star formation even at the EoR, suggesting that dust may have accumulated much earlier than previously assumed \citep[e.g.,][]{watson2015, laporte2017,burgarella2020,fudamoto2021,alvarez-marquez2023, sun2026}. {\bf On the other hand, faint galaxies dominate the number counts of the rest-UV luminosity function in the EoR \citep[e.g.,][]{finkelstein2019}, and at lower redshifts, there is evidence that $f_\mathrm{esc}$ is higher in UV-fainter, lower-mass, and possibly bluer galaxies \citep[e.g.,][]{chisholm2022,pahl2023,jaskot2024,mascia2025}.
+LyC leakers are thus expected to be predominant during the EoR.
+Therefore,} we find it imperative to systematically investigate their IR properties to reconcile their dust content with their ionizing escape fractions.

-In this work, we use WISE archival data to study a sample of LyC leakers at $z \sim 0.3$.
+In this work, we use the {\it Wide-field Infrared Explorer} \citep[WISE;][]{Wright2010} archival data to study a sample of LyC leakers at $z \sim 0.3$.
 We aim to investigate whether IR observables can provide new insights into the ISM conditions of leakers, particularly in identifying the porous geometries that might allow LyC photons to escape from seemingly dusty or massive systems.
 We describe the sample and data in Section \ref{sec:sample_and_data}.
 The main results are presented in Section \ref{sec:results}, followed by a discussion of the LyC escape pathways in strong leakers in Section \ref{sec:discussion}.
 A summary of our findings is provided in Section \ref{sec:summary}.